Orthodontics Certificate & Masters Program

 - Completion of 76 credit hours.

-The application session will open in late spring 2019 and the closing date is TBD.
-Interview dates are To Be Determined.
+The application session will open in May 14, 2019 and the closing date is September 15, 2019.
+Interviews will be held October 14 - 15, 2019.
 On-site interviews require all applicants to have the ability to travel (current US Visa if applicable) for interviews.
 Alternate interview dates are not available at this time.